-Many divers I talk to or over hear in conversation often think that Nitrox is used for deep diving, this in fact is the biggest misconception scuba diving.
+Many divers I talk to or over hear in conversation often think that Nitrox is used for deep diving, this in fact is the biggest misconception for scuba diving in Roatan.
 In fact the deeper you dive the less oxygen is needed in the cylinders, to maintain a safe partial pressure of 1.4ATA on bottom.

 If we breathe Nitrox during our dive we gain significant bottom time before we reach our no-stop time.
 The exact amount of extra bottom time will depend on the depth that we are diving to and the Nitrox mix that we are breathing.